UK housing not overheating, rates not at lows forever - BoE's Miles

 Miles, a member of the Bank's Monetary Policy Committee, told Bloomberg Television the amount of slack in Britain's economy means there is no case for tightening monetary policy right now and that "overheating" was not a good word to describe the housing market.

-Concerns about the rapid rise of the housing market prompted the Bank of England to announce in November that it would scrap the part of its Funding-for-Lending Scheme that supports mortgage lending.
+Concerns about the rapid rise of the housing market prompted the Bank to announce in November that it would scrap the part of its Funding-for-Lending Scheme that supports mortgage lending.

 But the market is still underpinned by low interest rates and the government's Help-to-Buy mortgage guarantee programme.